zhangxiang-planet/orbital_coverage/README.md

 **NOTE**: Exoplanet systems often have alternate names (e.g., Kepler-42 c is also known as KOI-961 c).
 We strongly advise users to consult the NenuFAR schedule to ensure they're using the correct field names.

-### Brian's Investigation into Exoplanet ups And b with Custom Orbital Parameters
+### Brian's Investigation into ups And b with Custom Orbital Parameters

 Brian wishes to rely on specific orbital parameters from a chosen reference.
 To accommodate this, he can engage the MANUAL mode of the tool.
 Notably, the tool provides two distinct operational modes: